When Langevin Monte Carlo Meets Randomization: New Sampling Algorithms with Non-asymptotic Error Bounds beyond Log-Concavity and Gradient Lipschitzness: Exponential ergodicity of the Langevin dynamics without log-concavity

 \begin{assumption} The drift function $-\nabla U$ of the Langevin dynamics \eqref{Randomization-eq:langevin_SDE} satisfies one-sided Lipschitz condition, i.e., there exists a dimension-independent constant $L>0$ such that for any $x,y \in \R^d$,

 \end{assumption}

-\begin{assumption} Let $p_t$ denote the transition probability of the continuous-time Langevin diffusion \eqref{Randomization-eq:langevin_SDE} at time $t$ and have a unique invariant distribution $\pi$.
-For all $f \in C_b^1(\R^d)$, there exists a dimension-independent constant $\rho$ such that the invariant distribution $\pi$ satisfies the log-Sobolev inequality (LSI):
+\begin{assumption} Let $\{p_t\}_{t \geq 0}$ be the semigroups associated to the continuous-time Langevin diffusion \eqref{Randomization-eq:langevin_SDE} admitting a unique invariant distribution $\pi$.
+For any $f \in C_b^1(\R^d)$, there exists a dimension-independent constant $\rho$ such that the invariant distribution $\pi$ satisfies the log-Sobolev inequality (LSI):

 \end{assumption}

 In the context of sampling, the LSI is a widely used condition in non-strongly convex settings.
 As shown in supplementary material of \cite{Mou2022Improved}, this assumption is weaker than strongly convex outside of a ball used in \cite{cheng2018sharpconvergencerateslangevin,neufeld2025non}.
 Indeed, LSI is the most well-studied functional inequality for the target distribution of interest in the study of Langevin sampling \cite{chewi2024analysis,lytras2024tamed,lytras2025taming,Mou2022Improved,vempala2019rapid}.